Is Addiction Really a Choice?

 Unless a person has suffered permanent consequences as a result of substance use or overdose — such as liver disease from excessive drinking — they should be able to recover and achieve full health once again.
 However, this means working with the right providers to support them through recovery and ensure they don’t relapse.

-At Zinnia Healing, we believe every individual can recover from drug use as long as they have the right support behind them.
+At Zinnia Health, we believe every individual can recover from drug use as long as they have the right support behind them.
 If you’d like more information about our approach, just call (855) 430-9439 to speak with our team.

 Is It Difficult to Overcome Addiction?